 How long is your attention span?
 Your attention span, is defined as.. “the amount of concentrated time that a person can spend on a task, without being distracted”.
 “Concentrated time”.. time spent focusing on one thing only.
 How long can you spend “focused” on God?

 Have you ever said a prayer, privately, and been distracted during that prayer.
 I don’t mean that you were distracted by some outside source, like someone interrupting you.
 But what I mean is..
 Have you ever been distracted by your own thoughts, while you were praying?
 If you try to engage in a fairly long prayer, haven’t your thoughts ever “wandered away” from that prayer?
 And then you have to “re-focus” on the prayer.
-That happens to me if I try to pray privately, for an extended period, like for several minutes.
+That happens to me if I try to pray for an extended period of time, like for several minutes.

 If we’re going to learn to focus our attention on God, in our day to day lives, maybe we should start by learning to give our full focus to Him, during our worship service.
 When we sing a hymn, can we give our full attention to the words of the song?
 And then, can we get re-focused, so that when a prayer is led, we can be fully in tune with the words of the prayer?
 And how about during the Lord’s supper..
 We need to be focused, don’t we?
 Remember what the bible says about the Lord’s supper, in 1 Corinthians 11, verse 26; “For as often as you eat this bread, and drink this cup, you proclaim the Lord’s death, until He comes.”